adam-douglass/glovebox/readme.md

 # Turbo Glove Box
-> _You want to go fast?
-Get a racing stripe and a turbo glove box._
+> _A fast car needs a racing stripe and a turbo glove box._

 A persistence oriented message broker.